ParallelMaths/parallel/pages/8-08-computer-music.md

 Following last week’s mini-exploration of the mathematics of Doctor Who, here is a short video (from a longer documentary) about Delia Derbyshire, who created the Doctor Who theme tune while she was working at the BBC Radiophonic Workshop.

-Derbyshire, whose father was a sheet-metal worker, came from an ordinary family in Coventry, but her talent for mathematics took here on an extraordinary journey.
+Derbyshire, whose father was a sheet-metal worker, came from an ordinary family in Coventry, but her talent for mathematics took her on an extraordinary journey.
 She went to Cambridge University, where she studied both music and mathematics, and later she joined the BBC.
 Her love of mathematics and technology enabled her to create wholly new types of music, using entirely new electronics.
 Many credit her with playing a major role in the development of modern music, from techno to grime.

-Before watching the video, consider this question.
+While you're watching this video, consider this question.

 ::: problem id=2_1 marks=1
 __2.1__ According to Alan Sutcliffe, to do maths you need to be...